MH-Tobi/Minesweeper/README.md

   - [x] Changing the number of columns
   - [x] Changing the number of mines
   - [x] Changing the Size of the Fields
+  - [x] Changing the number of available Mouses
   - [ ] implement Setting-Validation
 - [ ] Implement Timer
 - [ ] Implement Counts